 In Scotland usually, two different dry yeasts are used: baker’s and brewer’s yeast.
 Baker’s yeast makes the fermentation process start quickly.
 At the same time, the wash is acidified.
 Brewer’s yeast works better in an acidic environment and achieves its maximum performance later.
 It makes sure that the wash has a high alcohol content.
 American whiskey producers attach great importance to the fruity esters of special yeasts.
 That’s why each bourbon has its own yeast(s).

-Note: The Fermentis Distillers yeasts are repacked to 100gm and 50gm, contact us if you want a full 500gm pack.
+Note: The Fermentis Distillers yeasts are repacked to 100gm, contact us if you want a full 500gm pack.